Torrance, California Therapists

-Planned as a mixed use, residential and light industrial technology community in the early 1900s, Torrence is home to over 147,000 people in the South Bay region of Los Angeles County and sits just 20 miles from downtown.
-Because of its Mediterranean like climate, Torrance hosts a number of outdoor attractions including Torrance Beach, Madrona Marsh Nature Center, South Coast Botanic Garden and the scenic Los Robles Rocketship Park.
+Planned as a mixed-use, residential, and light industrial technology community in the early 1900s, Torrence is home to over 147,000 people in the South Bay region of Los Angeles County and sits just 20 miles from downtown.
+Because of its Mediterranean-like climate, Torrance hosts several outdoor attractions including Torrance Beach, Madrona Marsh Nature Center, South Coast Botanic Garden, and the scenic Los Robles Rocketship Park.

 Mental Health Statistics for Torrance

 Having a sense that everything is going to be just fine or a general sense of well-being are hallmarks of good mental health.
-Sadly, mental health, homelessness and substance abuse are ranked 4 out 5, indicated that the need to improve in these areas of community are severe.
+Sadly, mental health, homelessness, and substance abuse are ranked 4 out of 5, indicating that the need to improve in these areas of the community is severe.
 These rankings made substance abuse and mental health the number one and two priorities, respectively, according to the Resnick Neuropsychiatric Hospital Community Health Needs Assessment.

-People don’t seek mental health services for a variety of reasons including the stigma of possibly being labeled as mental ill.
+People don’t seek mental health services for a variety of reasons including the stigma of possibly being labeled as mentally ill.
 This one facet alone accounts for more people not getting the help they need nationwide.
-Other factors include access to care, mostly from a financial standpoint and inability to see that they suffer from a mental illness (denial).
+Other factors include access to care, mostly from a financial standpoint, and the inability to see that they suffer from a mental illness (denial).

 What Makes Torrance Unique When it Comes to Mental Health?

-There are a variety of factors making Torrance citizens susceptible to mental health issues.
-These factors range from traffic and length of commutes to sky high cost of living stressors.
+There are a variety of factors that make Torrance citizens susceptible to mental health issues.
+These factors range from traffic and length of commutes to sky-high cost of living stressors.

 - Though residents of Torrance earn a higher than average (for the area) income, the cost of housing has become a concern in recent years.
 A direct link between mental health and financial stress is a cause for concern.